 Thus water reflects, doubling it, the beauty of Venice and it is precisely the water/time relation that represents the supremacy of the city in the world as not only time is sublimated by it, but in the same way Venice remains eternally wonderful, challenging the rules of Creation and God Himself.

 Quoting then, once again, Brodskij: “The more substantial an individual’s aesthetic experience is, the sounder his taste, the sharper his moral focus, the freer – though not necessarily the happier – he is.
 It is precisely in this applied, rather than Platonic, sense that we should understand Dostoevsky’s remark that beauty will save the world, or Matthew Arnold’s belief that we shall be saved by poetry.
 It is probably too late for the world, but for the individual man there always remains a chance.”
+For Venice too.

 Thanks to the Municipality of Venice, Department of Tourism, for granting the permission to take these photos safely.